-The difference between choosing good and bad tenants can easily tip a profitable letting into a rather large loss or worse.
+The difference between choosing good and bad tenants can easily tip a profitable letting into a rather large loss, or worse.
 When getting it wrong can have such severe consequences, it helps to know what you can do to give yourself a better chance of getting reliable tenants to rent your property.
-Here are a few tips:

 If you’re in a rush to avoid a void, you might be tempted to take on board the first applicants who come along.
 This can lead to hasty decisions and feeling like you have to compromise before you’ve even begun.
 Avoid this situation by planning well in advance before your existing tenants leave.
 Start advertising the room or property early.
 Get existing tenants to cooperate in showing the property to prospective new tenants.
 They can be encouraged with small incentives like a couple of bottles of wine or a dinner at a local restaurant, provided they help you fill the place on time.

 To ensure you have plenty of choice, cast your net widely when you start advertising.
 If you’re using an agent, ask what methods they are using, and check that their descriptions and photos are showing the property off to its best advantage.
 Sometimes agent-speak is so industry-centric that it can put off prospective tenants.
 Write the ad yourself and take time to consider what a tenant will be looking for.
 Check for spelling and other errors before you post it, to ensure you’re appearing professional and trustworthy at all times.

 If you’re advertising directly on websites, make sure that your contact details remain hidden from the general public.
 Many property sites can leave you open to scammers adept at extracting money from the unwary on both sides of a property deal.
 Exercise particular caution if, for example, they are offering 6 or more months rent in advance without seeing the room.

 4. Be proactive